camubish/BeamNG-Modding-Tools/README.md

             *Lacks features like; Settings
             *Handles files; ".dae", ".dds" and ".png".
             *Sets the "name", "mapTo" and "colorMap"
-            *Is only usefull for batch processing material slots.
+            *Is only useful for batch processing material slots.

         Usage:
         1. Format your texture or material names.
 They should match or atleast be simular.